 In response to the Reviewer’s valid concerns, while we ultimately defer to the Reviewers and Editors, we have reframed the terminology to emphasize “potentially hazardous heat” to clearly define in our main results as the number of days per year daily maximum wet bulb globe temperature (WBGTmax) exceeds 28°C in the revised manuscript (PP. 3-4, Lines 70-74):

-We define dangerous humid heat as the number of days per year where the maximum wet bulb globe temperature (WBGTmax) exceeded 28°C, the threshold defined by the US National Institute for Occupational Safety and Health (NIOSH) for acclimated populations to limit humid heat exposure under moderate workloads (234–349 W).12
+We define potentially hazardous heat as the number of days per year where the indoor maximum wet bulb globe temperature (WBGTmax) exceeds 28°C, the threshold defined by the US National Institute for Occupational Safety and Health (NIOSH) for acclimated populations to limit humid heat exposure under moderate workloads (234–349 W).12

 We then use either “heat exposure” or “days per year wet bulb globe temperature exceeds 28°C” throughout the remainder of the revised manuscript (e.g., P. 4, Lines 94-95):

-During 2016 - 2020 there were, on average, an estimated 41.25 million person-days of dangerous humid heat annually at carceral facility in the United States.
+During 2016 - 2020, there were, on average, an estimated 41.3 million person-days of heat exposure annually at carceral facilities in the United States.